 Applicants may request funding of up to \$1,000,000 (or up to \$1,500,000 if designated in the Phase I topic header) for up to 24 months over two budget periods.
 The first budget period should cover a period of 12 months.
-Funding for the second budget period will be contingent on the demonstration of adequate progress, evaluation of programmatic priorities, and availability of funds.
-The amount budgeted for the first 12 month budget period should not exceed \$500,000 (or \$750,000 if the maximum allowable budget is \$1,500,000).
+Funding for the second budget period will be contingent on the demonstration of adequate progress, evaluation of programmatic priorities, availability of funds and compliance with the terms and conditions of the award.
+The amount budgeted for the first 12 month budget period should not exceed 50% of the total budget.
+If an applicant requires more than 50% of the total budget during the first 12 month budget period, a thorough explanation is required in the budget justification, and is subject to DOE approval.